 Our dedicated studio :

 Project: Union-Street – Interactive Studios is our dedicated development-studio specializing in the development/production/publishing of: digital-content, cutting-edge hardware, innovative software solutions, video games, interactive tools, music, art, and online worlds.
-This studio facilitates new product releases, R&D, some event oriented stuff, new community features and is a proud part of Project: Union-Street artisan-community, workshops, and electronics.
+This studio facilitates new product releases, Internal-R&D, some event oriented stuff, new community features and is a proud part of Project: Union-Street artisan-community, workshops, and electronics.
 We hope to be able to produce and develop new artist-oriented tools, apps, software, and more.